Hugo Jaquard

 I am a PhD student at GIPSA-lab (UMR 5216 CNRS, Grenoble-INP, Université Grenoble-Alpes), working in the GAIA team, under the supervision of Pierre-Olivier Amblard, Simon Barthelmé and Nicolas Tremblay.

 My work focuses on random decompositions of graphs, and how to use them in Randomized Linear Algebra.
-I am especially interested in Determinantal Point Processes defined over graphs endowed with additional geometric or topological structure (e.g., a connection and parallel transports maps, or cell complexes), a type of data that can appear in very diverse settings.
+More specifically, on Determinantal Point Processes defined over graphs endowed with additional geometric or topological structure (e.g., a connection and parallel transports maps, or cell complexes), a type of data that can appear in very diverse settings.

 I hold both a master degree in computer science from Université de Bordeaux (with a focus on formal verification), and a master degree in mathematics from Université Grenoble-Alpes (focused on groups and geometry).